analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 ### MAX78000 Feather operations

-The KWS20 demo starts automatically after power-up or pressing reset button (SW4).
+The KWS20 demo starts automatically after power-up or pressing the reset button (SW4).
 The TFT display is optional and not supplied with the MAX78000 Feather board.
-User should use PC terminal program to observe KWS20 demo result as described in "Using Debug Terminal" section.
+Users should use PC terminal program to observe KWS20 demo result as described in the "Using Debug Terminal" section.

 The MAX78000 Feather compatible 2.4'' TFT FeatherWing display can be ordered here: